 Elite IB are here to answer all your IB Resits questions!
 Please see some of the resit questions we are most frequently asked below, answered in simple, easy to comprehend language.

 This depends on what your plans are for university and how quickly you think you can reach the level you want.
-For example, if you are going to university in Australia, South Africa or most countries in the Southern hemisphere, it would be best to do your retakes in November as the university academic year starts in February for these countries.
+For example, if you are going to university in Australia, South Africa or most countries in the Southern hemisphere, it would be best to do your retakes in November as the university academic year starts in February.
 This way you will not have to take a year and a half out before university, but rather just 6 months or so.

 For November retakes, candidates must be registered by 29th July if they want to pay the lower registration fees.
 All candidates that register after 29th July will have to pay higher registration fee, including a late subject fee for each subject or core element registered.
-The IB will not accept any retake candidate registration after the final deadline of the 15th October.
+The IB will not accept any candidate registrations after the final deadline of the 15th October.

-You can find a list of all IB World Schools and the exam session in which they participate on the IB website.
+You can find a list of all IB World Schools and the exam session(s) in which they participate on the IB website.
 Please note that not all schools offer retake sessions, and that schools are not obliged to take on resit candidates.
-Please note that you will need your current Diploma Programme coordinator’s assistance.
+You should consult with your current Diploma Programme Coordinator.